• Skip to main content

 Community Eligibility Provision

-The federal Community Eligibility Provision empowers schools in high-poverty areas to give meals to students at no charge, and this gets rid of school meal debt and ends shaming of students.
-This program also cuts down on the paperwork families and schools have to deal with for school meal applications.
+The federal Community Eligibility Provision empowers schools in high-poverty areas to give meals to students at no charge, and this gets rid of school meal debt and ends the shaming of students.
+This program also reduces the paperwork families and schools must go through for school meal applications.
 In the 2018 to 2019 school year, about 28,500 schools took part in the program, but many eligible schools have not opted.
 Between the 2017-2018 and 2018-2019 school years, participation in the program increased by 14 percent.
-The number of children participating is around 13.6 million across the nation, but expanding participation in this program can cut down on school meal debt.
+The number of children participating is around 13.6 million nationwide, but expanding participation in this program can cut down on school meal debt.

 Tax Increases

 Chicago, Dallas, and New York City are large cities that offer free breakfast and lunch to all students, and Oregon is one state expanding its free and reduced lunch program to all students throughout the entire state.
-The state is doing this with a school tax package, and it includes a $1 billion annual investment to up student performance and will be accomplished with a half percent business tax increase.
-The program will help make sure that over 60 percent of the 580,000 public school students in the state are included.
-In this program, children from families that have annual incomes of up to three times the federal poverty level, which is $75,000 for a family of four, would be able to eat for free at school.
+The state is doing this with a school tax package and it includes a $1 billion annual investment to up student performance and will be accomplished with a half percent business tax increase.
+The program will help ensure that over 60 percent of the 580,000 public school students in the state are included.
+In this program, children from families with annual incomes of up to three times the federal poverty level, which is $75,000 for a family of four, could eat for free at school.

 Debt Collection